Rain chances increase heading into Labor Day weekend

 Rain chances do stay between 50% and 60% through the weekend and into next week.
 The rain this weekend does look to be focused in the afternoon hours for the most part.
 Temps stay in the upper 80’s and lower 90’s for most.

 In the tropics, we are still tracking three areas.
-The first is Tropical Storm Danielle which is now close to hurricane strength.
+The first is Hurricane Danielle.
 It is expected to continue its trek in the northern Atlantic and eventually move to the NE away from the United States.
 The second area we are tracking is off the coast of Africa.
 This likely won’t develop and is not a threat to our area.
 The final disturbance we are tracking is in the central tropical Atlantic and will likely develop into a tropical depression or storm.
 The good news is this is forecast to curve back into the Atlantic and is not a threat.